 Learning experiences: Students develop a range of skills including the use of business technologies, understanding enterprise and business management.
-They learn about the different account types and appreciate the skills and attitudes that enhance employability, enjoyment of life and preparedness for lifelong learning.
-Students develop skills to conduct research and analyse data, write paragraphs and reports, analyse and evaluate information for a range of business contexts and learn basic accounting skills.
+They learn about the different account types and appreciate the skills and attitudes that enhance employability, enjoyment of life and preparedness for life-long learning.
+In doing so, students develop skills to prepare financial data and information and analyse and evaluate information for a range of business contexts.

 Why study Accounting and Business?

-The study of Accounting and Business opens up opportunities in the specialist areas of business development, entrepreneurship and marketing.
+The study of Accounting and Business opens opportunities in the specialist areas of business development, entrepreneurship and marketing.

-Assessment: Students complete a theoretical examination including multiple choice and short answer responses, a practical examination and a combined response examination.
-These examinations will test student's abilities to describe, explain, analyse, evaluate, synthesise, communicate and create.
+Assessment: Students complete combined response examinations.
+These examinations will test students' abilities to comprehend, describe, explain, analyse, evaluate, synthesise and communicate.